shubhamjain-tech/Three-tier-kubernetes-project/README.md

  <h5 style="color:red;">Note:</h5>   when u run command get pods, then you can see your POD will be in pending state because, we have to apply secrete file.

+Note: After run deployment.yml file, please run pv and pvc filr also and make sure namespace we are created alreday three-tier-ns, it will be updated in all yml file.

 - Run secrete file using command